-The ECHOES OF OUR BARDS, of which this piece is Part Two, is meant to bring forward the sounds of the two images "The rush of their verse, and the sweep of their lyre."
+The ECHOES OF OUR BARDS, of which this piece is Part One, is meant to bring forward the sounds of the two images "The rush of their verse, and the sweep of their lyre."
 In THE SWEEP OF THEIR LYRE, the sound of simple quick lyre-like arpeggiation, of fulsome chords, with characteristic trailing fioriture, is the entire basis of the composition.
 The ensemble was chosen to suggest to the golden tones of days of yore, its harps and harp-like instruments such as the piano, generously augmented by the resilient sounds of bells and vibraphone; the electric guitar is used in a manner meant to be compatible with this type of golden metallic tone.
 Like the other pieces in the ECHOES cycle, these pieces also explore different versions of the phenomenon of echo; this will include the overall forms of the pieces themselves, which will in their entirety be variants of one another, a formal technique I have also explored in my Michelangelo Fantasies and other pieces.

 This septet was written in a sustained burst in ten days, in the kind of preoccupied frame of mind I think Schoenberg was talking about when he spoke of "the ecstacy of composition," I certainly was delighted to be writing it and completed the work on September 15, 2009, from a plan I had worked on for a week or so.
 This plan was developed from a design I had made some years earlier, I'm not sure when, but probably sometime in the 1990s.
 It is seven and a half minutes long.

-Of course Part One of ECHOES OF OUR BARDS will be THE RUSH OF THEIR VERSE.
+Of course Part Two of ECHOES OF OUR BARDS will be THE RUSH OF THEIR VERSE.
 This piece includes the instruments of SWEEP and adds five more, to a total of eleven, and is 12 1/2 minutes long.